 Pay-per-call is an ideal marketing tactic for businesses that want qualified calls from prospective customers.
 But if you’re unfamiliar with the pay-per-call space, creating your first campaign can be intimidating.
-The good news is we are here to help make it easier for you.
-Here are four general steps you’ll need to complete to set up a successful pay-per-call campaign, you will be asked to provide specific details related to your business and target market.
+We are here to help make it easier for you.
+Here are four general steps you’ll need to complete to set up a successful pay-per-call program.

+You will also need to provide specific details related to your business and target market.
 Such information may include the hours you want to receive calls, your target business categories and services, and the geographic locations you want to target.
-Additionally, you may choose to provide approved ad copy for the use of the network and its publishers.
-If you have any campaign restrictions (for example, call recording, negative key word lists, custom IVR, etc.) you should bring them to the attention of your network as well.
+Additionally, you may choose to provide an approved ad copy for the use of your pay-per-call provider.
+If you have any campaign restrictions (for example, call recording, negative keyword lists, custom IVR, etc.) you should bring them to the attention of your network as well.

 4. Launch your campaign

-Once you’ve provided all the necessary details to your pay-per-call network, it’s time to launch your campaign.
-Congratulations!
+Once you’ve worked with your pay-per-call network to configure your offer, it’s time to start your campaign.
 You’ll work with your pay-per-call network to launch your campaign, and they’ll provide you with a timeframe of when you can expect your first calls.